 of the dialog, in the middle.

-The Grid is the distance between the centers of adjacent stitching vias and applies in the X and Y directions.
-Stitching vias will not be placed in violation of applicable design rules if a potential via site would result
+The Grid is the distance between the centers of adjacent stitching vias, and applies in the X and Y directions.
+Stitching vias will not be placed in violation of applicable design rules, if a potential via site would result in a violation,